-The former auditors of the Bank were, KPMG & Associados, SROC, S.A. (which is a member of the Portuguese Institute of Statutory Auditors (Ordem dos Revisores Oficiais de Contas), with registered office at Edificio Monumental, Av.
+The former auditors of the Bank were, KPMG & Associados, SROC, S.A. (which is a member of the Portuguese Institute of Statutory Auditors (Ordem dos Revisores Oficiais de Contas), with registered office at Edifício Monumental, Av.
 Praia da Vitória 71 - A, 11°, 1069-006 Lisbon.
 KPMG & Associados, SROC, S.A.'s term of office ended on 4 May 2016, when the first quarter's financial statements were presented to the Board of Directors.

-The consolidated financial statements of the Banco Comercial Português Group for the financial years ended on 31 December 2014 and 31 December 2015 were prepared in accordance with IFRS.
-The financial statements of the Banco Comercial Português Group were audited in accordance with IAS for each of the two years ended 31

-December 2014 and 31 December 2015 by KPMG & Associados, SROC, S.A., independent certified public accountants and a member of the Portuguese Institute of Statutory Auditors (Ordem dos Revisores Oficiais de Contas).
+The consolidated financial statements of the Banco Comercial Português Group for the financial years ended on 31 December 2016 and 31 December 2015 were prepared in accordance with IFRS.
+The financial statements of the Banco Comercial Português Group were audited in accordance with IAS as endorsed by the European Union for the year ended 31 December 2016 by Deloitte & Associados, SROC, S.A, and for the year ended 31 December 2015 by KPMG & Associados, SROC, S.A, both of which are independent certified public accountants and members of the Portuguese Institute of Statutory Auditors (Ordem dos Revisores Oficiais de Contas).

-All financial information in this Offering Circular relating to the Bank for the years ended on 31 December 2014 and 31 December 2015 has been extracted without material adjustment from the audited financial statements of the Bank for the financial years then ended.
+All financial information in this Offering Circular relating to the Bank for the years ended on 31 December 2015 and 31 December 2016 has been extracted without material adjustment from the audited financial statements of the Bank for the financial years then ended.